Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 • Narhagarh Fort

-How many days do you need in Jaipur?
-Is a 2-day Jaipur itinerary enough?
+Wondering how many days you need in Jaipur?
+Or if a 2-Day Jaipur Itinerary is time enough?

 Jaipur is a large city that is filled with historical sites, cultural activities and fabulous architecture that really gives insight to the subcontinent.
 Add in the chai stalls and must-try Lassi plus lunch in a palace or two and you could easily spend a week here and not run out of things to see.